david-knott/moderncompilerinjava/CURRENT.md

 * create a special argument to write assembly to file
 * create special argument that reads tiger from standard in.

+Once a basic command line arg parser is in place, we can continue debuging the code gen.
+Without the command line parser, I will need to comment out all the pretty print code.
+RUn GDB and find what is causing the seg fault.
+The static link code looks correct.

 ## 24th August 2020 ##
 Added pretty printer functionality into the translate and canon tasks.
 This